amitsaha/amitsaha.github.io/content/libcontainer-runc-fedora-24.rst

 .. code::

    # for some reason, i have to pass the absolute path to runc when using sudo
+   # UPDATE: (Thanks to Dharmit for pointingme to: http://unix.stackexchange.com/questions/91541/why-is-path-reset-in-a-sudo-command/91556#91556)
    $ sudo /usr/local/bin/runc start test #  test is the "container-id" / # ps
 	PID   USER     TIME   COMMAND